rafalmeida73/movies/README.md

 # Movies
 > Aplicativo desenvolvido com React Native

-O App traz informações de filmes através da API aberta do Trakt e TMDB
+The App brings movie information through the open API of Trakt and TMDB

 ## Installation